Did you know that CBD and its market will reach $47 billion by the year 2028?

 Uses for Each Type

-Full spectrum CBD oil contains all the cannabinoids, terpenes, and phytonutrients found in the hemp plant, while distillate contains only CBD.
+Full-spectrum CBD oil includes all the cannabinoids, terpenes, and phytonutrients naturally found in the hemp plant, offering a more complete range of benefits.
+On the other hand, purified CBD oil, also known as CBD isolate, is the purest form of CBD.
+All other cannabinoids, terpenes, and compounds are removed, leaving no THC and typically providing 99% pure CBD.
 While both types of oil offer potential health benefits, they can be used for different purposes.
 Full spectrum oil is typically used for general wellness, while distillate is more often used for specific conditions like pain relief or anxiety relief.

 There are also some differences in the way these oils are processed.
 Full spectrum oil is typically made using a whole plant extract, while distillate is made using a CBD isolate.
 This means that full spectrum oil contains trace amounts of THC, while distillate does not.